A 45-year-old Seattle glass factory may close amid an expected slowdown in the global construction boom

 Indeed, the changes at Northwestern Industries, which recorded sales of around $40 million in 2019, illustrate the paradoxical challenges that even successful manufacturers face in fast-growing Seattle.

-Northwestern Industries’ current owner and co-founder, Tokyo-based Central Glass, is selling the Seattle glass maker, in part, because industry forecasters expect the nearly decade-long global construction boom to begin to cool in 2020, Hawley said.
+Northwestern Industries’ current owner and co-founder, Tokyo-based Central Glass, is selling the Seattle glassmaker, in part, because industry forecasters expect the nearly decade-long global construction boom to begin to cool in 2020, Hawley said.

 That expected slowdown is likely to translate into flat or even slightly falling demand for architectural glass worldwide, including in the Western U.S. markets that Northwestern Industries depends on, Hawley said.